-EAGLE PASS, Texas — Federal prosecutors say three border county businessmen have been indicted in Eagle Pass on corruption charges.
+EAGLE PASS, Texas — Federal prosecutors say a border county businessmen has pleaded guilty to role in an Eagle Pass bid-rigging scheme.

-The U.S. Attorney's Office announced Thursday that Saul Lombrana was arrested Thursday and accused of bribing a Maverick County employee in return for a contract to build a drain swell.
-The indictment alleges Lombrana was paid $14,500 for a swell he never delivered.
+The U.S. Attorney's Office announced Thursday that the 64-year-old Saul Lombrano admitted to paying a bribe to a Maverick County employee in return for a contract to build a drain swell.
+The indictment alleges Lombrano received $14,500 for a 155-feet long swell he never delivered.
 Lombrano kept $5,000 for himself and gave the rest to the employee as a bribe.

 The contractor faces up to 10 years in federal prison and a fine of $250,000.
 He remains free on bond pending sentencing still to be scheduled.

 Two other businessmen are charged in a separate indictment for allegedly bribing Eagle Pass officials.